 If either the definition of some_var or t_var that occurs in the nested scope is deleted (for example, when the source is modified) it is necessary to delete all other references to the identifier’s scope.
 If a developer deletes the definition of t_var but fails to delete the statement that references it, then most languages require a diagnostic to be issued (such as reference to undefined variable).
 However, if the nested definition of some_var is deleted but the reference to it in the nested scope is not deleted, then no diagnostic will be issued (because the reference resolves to the definition in the outer scope).

-In some cases non-unique identifiers in the same scope can also be introduced through the use of identifiers whose common substring exceeds the length of characters the implementation considers to be distinct.
+In some cases, non-unique identifiers in the same scope can also be introduced through the use of identifiers whose common substring exceeds the length of characters the implementation considers to be distinct.
 For example, in the following code fragment:

 extern int global_symbol_definition_lookup_table_a[100];